• Join or Renew

 Yes, nursing students can be found negligent in the care of patients while on practicum.

-CNPS protection is available to camp nurses in Canada provided they are a CNPS beneficiary practicing in Canada at the time of the occurrence.
+CNPS beneficiaries remain generally eligible for CNPS protection provided they are a CNPS beneficiary practicing in Canada at the time of the occurrence.

-CNPS protection is available to nurses who provide volunteer nursing services in Canada provided they are a CNPS beneficiary at the time of the occurrence.
+CNPS beneficiaries remain generally eligible for CNPS protection provided they are a CNPS beneficiary practicing in Canada at the time of the occurrence.

 CNPS protection generally remains in place even if you work as a nurse outside of Canada, provided you are CNPS beneficiary at the time of the incident.
 In the event of a civil action, you must be a CNPS beneficiary at the time of the occurrence, and the civil action must be commenced in Canada.
 When undertaking a nursing role in another country, nurses should also explore if insurance options are available to them through their employer.